-In my research, as a postdoctoral fellow in the lab of Janine LaSalle at the University of California (Davis), I utilize computational and experimental methods to examine the interaction between the environment and the epigenome during neurodevelopment.
+In my research, as a postdoctoral fellow in the lab of Janine LaSalle at the University of California (Davis), I utilize computational and experimental methods to examine the epigenomic interface between neurodevelopment and environment.
 My postdoctoral research has been funded by both a Canadian Institutes of Health Research (CIHR) Postdoctoral Fellowship award and a CIHR Banting Postdoctoral Fellowship award.
 When not working away on my research I contribute to EpiGenie as the Epigenetics Editor & Writer.
 I'm passionate about science communication, which has driven my interests into Stem Cells and Synthetic Biology.
 I am also the chair of the Canadian Epigenetics, Environment and Health Research Consortium (CEEHRC) Trainee Committee.
 Through a collaboration with CEEHRC and EpiGenie, we created the above video along with other interviews as a knowledge translation effort.
 Outside of the science world I'm an amateur photographer who enjoys nature.

 We might use the name ‘epigenetics’ for such studies, thus emphasizing their relation to the concepts, so strongly favourable to the classical theory of epigenesis, which have been reached by the experimental embryologists.
 We certainly need to remember that between genotype and phenotype, and connecting them to each other, there lies a whole complex of developmental processes.
 It is convenient to have a name for this complex: ‘epigenotype’ seems suitable."